sachnaror/Video-Voice-to-TextNotes/README.md

 ---

-# 🤖✨ GoogleGeminiAI ✨🤖
+# 🤖✨ Video or Voice ot TextNotes, in a 'Flash' ✨🤖

-Welcome to **GoogleGeminiAI** – the AI so powerful, it’ll transcribe your life faster than you can say "flash" ⚡.
+It’ll transcribe your life faster than you can say "flash" ⚡.
 It's basically the superhero of transcription, and it’s here to save your time and patience.
 You're welcome! 😎

 ---